 Kingston’s street lights consume 1.9 million kWh of energy annually.
 Kingston is retrofitting all of our existing street lights to energy efficient LED street lights, which will result in a retrofit of over 2,200 municipal street lights to LED.

 Street Light FAQ

 Greening Our Municipal Building Lights-

-In 2019 the City of Kingston will take a big step to walk the walk by retrofitting our municipal building lights with energy efficient LED lighting.
-This work, being done under the Central Hudson Small Business Direct Install Lighting Program working with Lime Energy Services Company, includes retrofitting lighting in the following municipal buildings:
+In 2019 the City of Kingston took a big step to walk the walk by retrofitting our municipal building lights with energy efficient LED lighting.
+This work, done under the Central Hudson Small Business Direct Install Lighting Program working with Lime Energy Services Company, included retrofitting lighting in the following municipal buildings: